 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) could improve its selection of problematic paid preparers for further enforcement actions, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA.)
+WASHINGTON -- The Internal Revenue Service (IRS) needs to improve its compliance with procedures for conducting sales of property seized for unpaid taxes, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.